ajwills72/rmip/docs/teacher_notes.md

 ## Overview

+_References to 'week X' mean the Xth teaching week of the semester_.
+For the 2021/22 Plymouth University timetable, teaching week 1 of semester 2 begins 31/01/2022.

 ### Course organisation and staffing

 Students work in groups of 7 within workshop classes of 50, so there are six workshop groups in order to accommodate a cohort of 300 students.
 The course has 12 weeks of teaching.
 Throughout that time, there is a specified teaching assistant (Ph.D student or TARA) who is the supervisor of each group and is responsible for monitoring the progress of their groups.